 In New Mexico

-Update leave operations were started in at least four (4) Pueblos but were suspended due to the impact of COVID-19.
+Update leave operations started in at least four (4) Pueblos but were suspended due to the impact of COVID-19 in June.
 Some Tribal nations since have closed their villages and reservation borders to protect and address the impact on tribal citizens.
-The Census Bureau has announced when update leave operations will resume across the U.S., which will start in some states except New Mexico as early as May.
-As circumstances change in their individual tribal communities, Tribal Nations will determine when Census Bureau personnel may enter tribal lands.
-We will provide this information as it becomes available.
+As circumstances change in their individual tribal communities, Tribal Nations determine when Census Bureau personnel may enter tribal lands.

-At the April 3 meeting of the NMNCC, the members of the Coalition agreed to continue following the decision made by Tribal Leaders through the government-to-government consultation process with the US Census Bureau to have the Census Questionnaires delivered to each household in their community.
-Tribal residents are encouraged to wait for the delivery of their Census questionnaire with the 12-digit Census ID code to ensure each household is counted.
+At the April 3 meeting of the NMNCC, members of the Coalition agreed to continue following the decision made by Tribal Leaders through the government-to-government consultation process with the U.S. Census Bureau to have the Census Questionnaires delivered to each household in their community.
+Tribal residents were encouraged to wait for the delivery of their Census questionnaire with the 12-digit Census ID code to ensure each household is counted.
+As of August, all tribal nations in New Mexico have received their questionnaire forms with the exception of the Jicarilla Apache Nation.

-- Placing door hangers or flyers with up to date information.
+- Place door hangers or flyers with up-to-date information.

 - Download a “reminder” flyer on the Resources page, which can be tailored to your community.